The Best Sydney Getaways For A Weekend With Your Girls

 There’s an abundance of houses for short-term rental in the village-like Copacabana.
 Even though the street names are a little tacky (think: Fiesta Cresent and Del Rio Drive), the town itself isn’t.
 Every house is a short stroll from the beach, and many offer jacuzzis and pools.

 Just down the road, and even more chilled than Copacabana, you’ll find Patonga.
-Live it up in this hacienda-style house that sleeps 12.
+Live it up at this Hamptons-style beach house that sleeps 12.
 The place is incredibly private and the spacious layout provides the perfect weekend, even if the weather plays up and you need to spend it all indoors.

 Eat & Drink